HowardStark/QuantiFi/README.md

 # QuantiFi

-QuantiFi is an IoT device that allows you to track your data usage on any router
+QuantiFi is an IoT device built to measure data consumption on home networks to help prevent data overage fees.